Tech Tips

 Posted on 01.26.2021

 Consider this hypothetical situation: you find a loose cable with a 6-pin connector and a 4-pin connector - exactly what you need to connect an oxygen sensor to your CTD.
 However, just because the cable ends fit on the instrument connectors, you still don’t know if this is the appropriate cable.
 At best, you’ll get lucky and communications will flow between the two instruments.
 At worst, this mysterious cable could divert electrical current to the wrong pin, potentially damaging your sensor.
 There are a lot of cables out there, and it’s not always easy to determine what’s what.
-Fortunately, The Sea-Bird Scientific Cable Search tool is here to help.
+Fortunately, the Sea-Bird Scientific Cable Search tool is here to help.

 Searching by Cable or Drawing Number